-Further, a recent approach that evaluates attacks on LLMs using post-hoc collected datasets also exhibits serious limitations.
-While prior work has reported high success rates on a variety of models and datasets ($\mathrm{AUC}$ $\approx$ 0.8)~\citep{shidetecting,meeus2024did,zhang2025mink,xie2024recall,wang2025recall}, such evaluations rely on the model's training-date cutoff as a proxy for distinguishing between member and non-member data points~\citep{maini2024llm}.
-These newer data introduce distribution shift, which undermines the validity of the reported results~\citep{duanmembership,maini2024llm,das2024blind,meeus2024sok}.
-And further, as others have noted, when current MIAs are evaluated in a controlled privacy game like this, they often barely outperform random guessing~\citep{duanmembership,meeus2024sok}.\looseness=-1
+Other work attempts to derive membership signal from changing the model.
+For instance, prior work perturbs inputs or model parameters and observes resulting changes in target loss on the sample, or uses (parameter-efficient) fine-tuning on domain-specific datasets to detect privacy risks~\citep{fu2024membership,mireshghallah2022empirical,lukas2023analyzing,kandpal2024user,panda2025privacy, rossi2024auditing, meeus2025canary, chang2024context}.
+However, fine-tuning attacks introduce \emph{new} data to the problem setup, which may complicate the validity of using MIAs to detect benchmark contamination~\citep{oren2023proving,deng2024investigating,maini2024llm,maini2025peeking} and to draw reliable conclusions about other sensitive data issues~\citep{lee2023talkin,duarte2024cop,meeuscopyright,shidetecting,wei2024proving, cooper2024files, cooper2024unlearning, cooper2025books, zhang2025miacannot, cooper2023report}.
+A recent approach evaluates attacks on LLMs using post-hoc collected datasets.
+While prior work has reported high success rates on a variety of models and datasets ($\auc{\approx}0.8$)~\citep{shidetecting,meeus2024did,zhang2025mink,xie2024recall,wang2025recall}, such evaluations rely on the model's training-date cutoff as a proxy for distinguishing between member and non-member data points~\citep{maini2024llm}.
+These newer data introduce distribution shift, which can undermine the validity of the reported results~\citep{duanmembership,maini2024llm,das2024blind,meeus2024sok}.
+Further, when current MIAs are evaluated in a controlled privacy game like this, they often barely outperform random guessing~\citep{duanmembership,meeus2024sok}.\looseness=-1